SR Battle of Britain class 21C153 Sir Keith Park: Fame in Preservation

 On Friday 26 October 2012 the locomotive made a guest appearance in one of that years Children in Need events when it took part in a race between the Severn Valley Railway and the Morgan car company.
 The race started at Bridgnorth, Shropshire and both would race to Kidderminster, Worcestershire by road and rail respectively.
 Both called at intermediate stations along the Severn Valley Railway to collect tokens, & Sky Sports commentator Vicky Gomersall was on the footplate of 34053 while the car (a Morgan 3-Wheeler) was driven by Coronation Street actor Tony Hirst.

 In the end, 34053 lost to the Morgan by 5 minutes, but the event managed to raise a large amount of money for Children in Need as the train was a sell-out at £20 per person.
-The event was shown on the BBC One's Children in Need evening on Friday 16th November 2012 (the event only being shown in the midlands broadcast).
+The event was shown on the BBC One's Children in Need evening on Friday 16 November 2012 (the event only being shown in the Midlands broadcast).

+On 1 September 2024, the locomotive was renamed 303 Squadron for a period of one year at an event in Eridge, in order to commemorate the actions of Polish squadrons that fought in the Battle of Britain, supported by the Polish Air Force Memorial Trust based at Northolt.
+The choice of 34053 Sir Keith Park was particularly fitting given 303 Squadron was under his control, and flew Hurricanes.